megabyte-labs/install.doctor/docs/CHEZMOI-INTRO.md

 ### Public GPG Key ID

-If you have a public GPG key available on the Ubuntu or MIT keyservers, then you can enter it so that it is automatically imported.
+**Environment Variable Only** If you have a public GPG key available on the Ubuntu or MIT keyservers, then you can enter it so that it is automatically imported.

 * Environment variable: `KEYID`